Vietnam Visa for Us Citizens

 Frequently asked questions

-If you are a Vietnamese-born settling in the US and have a valid Vietnam passport, you can return to Vietnam without a visa.
-In case you only have a US passport, you can apply for a 5-year visa exemption.
+If you are a Vietnamese-born individual residing in the US and hold a valid Vietnamese passport, you can return to Vietnam without requiring a visa.
+However, if you only have a US passport, you can apply for a 5-year visa exemption.

-6. Are individuals with US nationality eligible to apply for a Vietnam e-visa?
+7. Are individuals with U.S. nationality eligible to apply for a Vietnam e-visa?

 Yes, US nationals are eligible to request an e-visa for travel to Vietnam.
 Instructions for obtaining an e-visa from the United States can be found here.